Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Acknowledgments

 \section{Acknowledgments}

-T. P. v.
-W. is a Research Fellow of the F.R.S.-FNRS.
-S. P. is a Research Associate of the Fonds de la Recherche Scientifique - FNRS.
-This publication was supported by the Walloon Region in the strategic axe FRFS-WEL-T. J. B. and N. M. acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (University Allowance, EXC 2077, University of Bremen).
-Computational resources have been provided by the EuroHPC JU award granting access to MareNostrum5 at Barcelona Supercomputing Center (BSC), Spain (Project ID: EHPC-EXT-2023E02-050), and by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the FRS-FNRS under Grant No. 2.5020.11 and computational resources on Lucia, the Tier-1 supercomputer of the Walloon Region with infrastructure funded by the Walloon Region under the grant agreement n°1910247.
 We gratefully acknowledge the data for Li-doped graphene shared by Dmitry Yu.
 Usachov and Denis V. Vyalikh~\cite{usachov:2018}, as well as the SrTiO$_3$ data shared by Igor Sokolovi{\'c} (not previously published), and the Al(100) data provided by Kenya Shimada~\cite{jiang:2011}.
 The authors would like to thank Eduardo Bonini Guedes, TeYu Chien, Kenya Shimada, Dmitry Yu.
 Usachov, Simon Moser, Cheol-Hwan Park, Jae-Mo Lihm, and Feliciano Giustino for useful discussions.
-Fig.~\ref{fig1} was adapted from Ref.~\cite{berthod:2018} with permission from the author.
+T.P.v.W. is a Research Fellow of the F.R.S.-FNRS.
+S.P. is a Research Associate of the Fonds de la Recherche Scientifique - FNRS.
+This publication was supported by the Walloon Region in the strategic axe FRFS-WEL-T. J.B. and N.M. acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (University Allowance, EXC 2077, University of Bremen).
+N.M. acknowledges support by the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602).
+Computational resources have been provided by the EuroHPC JU award granting access to MareNostrum5 at Barcelona Supercomputing Center (BSC), Spain (Project ID: EHPC-EXT-2023E02-050), and by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the FRS-FNRS under Grant No. 2.5020.11 and computational resources on Lucia, the Tier-1 supercomputer of the Walloon Region with infrastructure funded by the Walloon Region under the grant agreement No. 1910247.